COVID-19: Virtua Health continues to prioritize your safety. For information about services, testing, visiting, and vaccination, click here.

 • Heart attack

-- Stable angina
+• Stable angina (chest pain)

-- Congestive heart failure with low ejection fraction
+• Congestive heart failure with low ejection fraction

-- Coronary artery bypass graft
+• Coronary artery bypass graft (CABG) surgery

 • Heart valve repair or replacement (such as transcathether aortic valve replacement, or TAVR)

 • Angioplasty (“balloon” procedure)